I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 (This idea is a slightly revised version that originally came from http://fromthemrs.blogspot.com/2013/07/human-anatomy-science-units-for-kids.html .)

 8. Lead children in examining their hair: color, cow licks, and whorls.
 Briefly discuss how hair grows and its parts.
 Have children examine their nails.
 Briefly discuss how they grow and their parts.

 YOU WILL NEED: a mirror (such as a compact mirror)

 - Ask, “Are all bacteria bad?”
 [Allow children to answer.]
 Only about 5% of bacteria makes you sick.
 The other 95% are either harmless or essential for you to be healthy.
+[I showed a bag of 100 crayons and pulled out 5 in order to have a visual of this.]
 Who can name some examples of good bacteria? (bacteria in your large intestine, bacteria in yogurt, penicillin, etc.)

 How Germs Spread